Compatibility

 - When slain, a Spookfish will typically drop Raw Spookfish.
 Common to other meats, it can be cooked into Cooked Spookfish via furnaces, smokers, or campfires.

-- Occasionally, a Spookfish will drop its Eerie Roe instead.
+- Occasionally, a Spookfish will drop its Eerie Roe as well.
 Although edible, it can sometimes inflict weakness.

 - Placing two Eerie Roes, one Cooked Spookfish, and a bowl into a crafting table can yield some Spooky Stew.
 This filling meal will grant momentary weakness, which is outweighed by a considerable dose of night vision.